Hak Baker and the power of his electrifying protest music

 NME meets Baker and his bandmates in The Eagle pub three hours before his Friday headline show at The Great Escape.
 The self-proclaimed “three island man” — given that he has a Jamaican mother, a Grenadian father and hails from the Isle of Dogs in London — has an instantly recognisable voice: a thick cockney accent laced with the odd splash of Jamaican patois which was a key facet of his 2017 debut EP ‘Misfits’ and his 2020 mixtape ‘Babylon’, over instrumentals which blended acoustic folk guitar with elements of sunny reggae, punk and ska.

 While it’s entirely authentic, there’s also a clear sense that Baker’s friendly, street storyteller persona provides him with a vital outlet.
-“Hak Baker is a sensationalised version of Hakim, of me,” he ponders, sipping a Guinness.
+“Hak Baker is a sensationalised version of Hakeem, of me,” he ponders, sipping a Guinness.
 “It’s a channel in which I get to shout and scream, and sing about things that I care about.
 But it comes with mass altruism, and it comes with the alcoholism, the partying, having too much fun.
 As I get older, I know that that’s innately what I’m really trying to fall back on: alcoholism is something I’ve used to not go crazy.
-But, at the same time, Hakim doesn’t really like Hak Baker.
+But, at the same time, Hakeem doesn’t really like Hak Baker.
 The separation of characters has become an issue.
 In time, I would love to pull them both closer.”

 This “sensationalised” character is present across Baker’s long-awaited debut record, ‘World’s End FM’.
 Structured as a pirate radio broadcast from the brink of an apocalypse, the 16-track concept album sees him assume the role of a charming yet jaded DJ, packing the gaps between tracks with wide-ranging phone chats with friends and family (including a 16-bar from Kurupt FM’s Allan Mustafa as MC Grindah, and a skit featuring Watford singer-songwriter Connie Constance).
 The pirate radio format, which stems from the influence Baker took from stations like Deja Vu and Rinse during his school days, facilitates important conversations about mental health, politics and social media addiction.